gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

 - BYO Cloud NAT or Cloud Router as API fields.
 - BYO internal LB subnet as an API field.
 - In-place transition between managed and BYO on an existing shoot.
 - `--configure-cloud-routes=false` for overlay-CNI shoots in IPv4 single-stack mode.
 Would let the BYO VPC stay free of per-node routes when using an overlay CNI.
-Deferred; requires a new `SubnetNodes.SkipRouteReconciliation` field and chart changes to the CCM deployment.
+Deferred; requires a new `SubnetWorkers.SkipRouteReconciliation` field and chart changes to the CCM deployment.
 - Tightening the managed-mode static firewall rules to be tag-scoped.
 Natural follow-up but independent of this feature.
 - Proxy-only subnet (`purpose: REGIONAL_MANAGED_PROXY`) for Internal HTTP(S) Load Balancer via `ingress-gce`.
 Not created today; users provision it themselves if needed.